-The day after my arrival to Nice, I couldn’t wait to explore the region.
+The day after my arrival in Nice, I couldn’t wait to explore the region.
 Since I work during the week, I wanted to take advantage of my only full day off in the city by taking a day trip somewhere.
-The good thing is there is a ton to choose from in the area and the SNCF makes local travel super easy!
+There are dozens of beautiful small towns on the French Riviera to choose from.
+Plus, the SNCF makes local travel super easy!

 This is where you get a stunning view of Menton’s old town!

-Looking at the town from a distance, you really get the full picture of the layers upon layers of cotton-candy colored buildings with terra-cotta roofs – in every color you can imagine!
+Looking at the town from a distance, you really get the full picture of the layers upon layers of pastel-colored buildings with terra-cotta roofs in every color you can imagine!

 Menton, you are such a dream!

 After taking in the magnificent views, I decided to explore the little town center.
 Bikers passed by as I crossed the main palm-tree-lined boulevard, and fuchsia bougainvillea framed my view.